Emmitsburg, Maryland: Transportation

+Roadways

 The primary method of travel to and from Emmitsburg is by road.
 U.S. Route 15 is the main highway serving Emmitsburg, providing connections northward to Gettysburg, Pennsylvania and southward to Frederick.
 U.S. Route 15 Business follows the old alignment of US 15 through the center of Emmitsburg, with the main highway now following a bypass on the east side of town.
 Maryland Route 140 is the other main highway traversing the town, which provides connections eastward towards Westminster and eventually Baltimore.
 To the west, MD 140 crosses into Pennsylvania and becomes Pennsylvania Route 16.

+Public transportation

+Operated by TransIT, Emmitsburg is served by the Emmitsburg / Thurmont Shuttle.
+This line connects the town to Thurmont and Frederick.
+The service operates six days per week with three round trips on weekdays and two on Saturdays.

+Utilities

+The town was, as reported in 2026, slated to receive a multi-million dollar federal loan to replace a 70-year-old water line that had been particularly prone to leakages and water-quality complaints, as part of a larger "Western Maryland" infrastructure package; as of September 2026, the project remained in the "design phase".